Retirement Calculator With Pension: Find the Inputs You Need!

 While pensions are not nearly as common as they once were, they are a very important part of the retirement plans for many of society’s most valued workers: teachers, police officers, fire fighters and more!
-However, it is surprisingly hard to find a reliable retirement calculator including pension.
+However, it is surprisingly hard to find a reliable retirement calculator with pension inputs.

-Even though millions of people still have pensions, almost none of the most popular retirement calculators offer pension inputs.
-Of the few that even mention pensions, only one offers you really meaningful inputs.
+Even though millions of people still have pensions, almost none of the most popular retirement calculators offer comprehensive pension inputs.
+The NewRetirement Retirement Planner offers pension holders the ability to calculate their pension with all relevant inputs:

 - Lump Sum or Monthly Payments: To start, you can opt to enter either a lump sum pension payout OR monthly payments.
 This alone is hugely useful, enabling you to compare which type of pension will have the best impact on your overall retirement finances.
 Go back and forth between options and play with the numbers until you are satisfied with your decision about your pension.